Chapter 22. Nuclear Chemistry

 ⑵ Uranium Nuclear Fission Process

-Figure.
-5. Uranium Nuclear Fission Process
+Figure 5.
+Uranium Nuclear Fission Process

 (ㄱ) represents a neutron

-① Law of Conservation of Charge
+① Law of conservation of charge is established.

-② Law of Conservation of Energy
+② Law of conservation of energy is established.

-③ Law of Conservation of Mass does not apply after fission: Released energy is due to mass defect
+③ Law of conservation of mass does not apply after fission: Released energy is due to mass defect

 ⑶ Necessary Conditions for Nuclear Fission